caspi46/rust_os_study/README.md

 WIP: Hardware Interrupts
 - Currently added hlt instruction to let the CPU work efficiently since the prev version runs at full speed (spin endlessly) always.
+- HLT instruction: It allows the CPU to enter the sleep state (less energy)